tripglass/jaipuroxy/README.md

 Use Google AI/Gemini API.
 System prompt will be set from whatever is between `<systemprompt>...</systemprompt>` tags in your **Custom Prompt** settings.

+`/api/gai/proxy?reasoningEffort=1024`

+Use Google AI/Gemini API.
+EXPERIMENTAL: Sets a predetermined number of tokens the model may use for reasoning, if you are using a model that is capable of reasoning.
+Setting this to a positive integer can force gemini-2.5-flash into reasoning mode.
+For flash: 0 to 24576, for pro: 128 to 32768. -1 lets the model decide (but in that case you can also leave out the parameter).

 `/api/gai/proxy?logReasoning=true`

 Use Google AI/Gemini API.
 No system prompt is set.
 Log reasoning results (if available) to local console.
 (This only benefits you if you're running the server locally.)